History, Heritage & Memory

 This course has three components:

-This introduces students to the history of historical writing, examining: historians of classical antiquity, medieval uses of the past, Renaissance history and the humanist historical method, the seventeenth-century historical revolution, eighteenth-century Enlightenment history, the influence of Hegel, Marx, Ranke, and Nietzsche, and twentieth-century writers and movements such as Elton, Carr, Foucault, Skinner, Evans, historical anthropology and postmodernism.
+History, Heritage & Memory introduces students to the history of historical writing, examining: historians of classical antiquity, medieval uses of the past, Renaissance history and the humanist historical method, the seventeenth-century historical revolution, eighteenth-century Enlightenment history, the influence of Hegel, Marx, Ranke, and Nietzsche, and twentieth-century writers and movements such as Elton, Carr, Foucault, Skinner, Evans, historical anthropology and postmodernism.
 The course considers different sorts of history: political, intellectual, cultural, social and economic, and will consider the impact on the writing of history of other disciplines, such as anthropology; of social movements, such as feminism; of ideologies, such as imperialism.

 - Practical training in historical methodology,

-This includes four sessions of training in searching for primary sources, early modern palaeography, and quellenkritik, or source criticism.
+The History, Heritage & Memory course includes four sessions of training in searching for primary sources, early modern palaeography, and quellenkritik, or source criticism.
 Students are used trained in digital literacy and research skills.